psalaets/www-source/src/posts/2016-03-19-failed-to-parse-sourcemap.md

 ---
 title: Failed to parse SourceMap
 layout: post
-meta_description: Some things to check when your sourcemaps are bad.
+metaDescription: Some things to check when your sourcemaps are bad.
 ---

 After upgrading to Chrome 49 I noticed a message in the devtools console saying it couldn't parse my sourcemaps.
 Here are some things to check when your sourcemaps are bad.